hackclub/hackaccino/submissions/STA/README.md

 ## How did you build this?

-How: found a tutorial for a simmilar bg so i followed it and a text adventure came to mind
+How: found a tutorial for a simmilar background so i followed it and a text adventure came to mind